Harito97/Harito97/README.md

 ## 📚 Research Plans

-### 📊 Areas of Interest
+### Areas of Interest:
-**Applications of AI and Data Science** in diverse fields such as Healthcare, Finance, Agriculture, and Manufacturing.
+**Applications of AI and Data Science** in Healthcare, Finance, Agriculture, and Manufacturing.

 | **AI**                | **Machine Learning** | **Deep Learning**   |
 |------------------------|-----------------------|---------------------|